kuunidoll/intro-P/README.md

 im audhd with odd , anxiety disorder and depression with heavy signs of bpd .

-i gen dont care abt who u are or what u like but pls kindly dni : religious people , proshippers and under 16 .
+i gen dont care abt who u are or what u like but pls kindly dni : religious people , proshippers and under 15 .

-im not looking to make friends . i have some but rn i just wanna just stay alone so i have dni . 😂